deathlegionteamlk/deathlegionteamlk/readme.md

 ## <img src="https://cdn.simpleicons.org/aboutdotme/FF6B6B" width="26"/> Who we are

-We're a small crew out of Sri Lanka building whatever we're curious about that week: OS kernels, LLM agents, a homemade programming language, an emulator, a browser, a Firebase clone.
-No roadmap, no product-market fit, just repos.
+We're a small crew out of Sri Lanka.
+Some weeks we're deep in an OS kernel, some weeks it's an LLM agent, some weeks somebody just wants to write a browser.
+There isn't a roadmap.
+We build what's interesting to us that week and push it up.

-Most of it is unlicensed or MIT'd and half-documented.
-If something looks unfinished, it probably is.
-We get back to it eventually, or we don't, and we start something else instead.
-That's kind of the whole method.
+A lot of it sits half-documented.
+If a repo looks unfinished, it probably is — we either circle back eventually or we don't, and either way something new usually shows up before the old thing gets closed out.
+Not exactly a method, but it's ours.

-If you're searching for **Sri Lankan developers on GitHub**, **open source AI agents**, **custom OS kernels**, **game server panels**, or a **Sri Lanka-based dev collective** in general, you've found the right org.
+If you landed here looking for **Sri Lankan developers on GitHub**, **open source AI agents**, **custom OS kernels**, **game server panels**, or just a **Sri Lanka-based dev collective**, you're in the right place.

 <div align="center">